 Our external TLAC ratios are calculated in accordance with the methodology prescribed in the FSA guidance that has been adopted to implement the TLAC Principle published by the FSB in November 2015.
-External TLAC ratios are expressed as the ratio of external TLAC amount to risk-weighted assets or leverage exposure in accordance with the FSA guidance.
-We are required to maintain external TLAC ratios of 18% on a risk-weighted assets basis and 6.75% on a leverage exposure basis.
+External TLAC ratios are expressed as the ratio of external TLAC amount to risk-weighted assets or a total exposure in accordance with the FSA guidance.
+We are required to maintain external TLAC ratios of 18% on a risk-weighted assets basis and 6.75% on a total exposure basis.
+The minimum external TLAC ratio on a total exposure basis on or after April 1 ,2024 is expected to be raised to 7.10% in line with the expected increase in the minimum leverage ratio.
 See "Item 4.B.
-Information on the Company-Business Overview-Supervision and Regulation-Japan-Total loss-absorbing capacity."
-For information on the issuances of TLAC-qualified securities, see also "-Recent Developments-Issuances of Senior Debt Securities for TLAC Purposes."
+Information on the Company-Business Overview-Supervision and Regulation-Japan -Total loss-absorbing capacity."
+For information on the issuances of TLAC-qualified securities, see also "-Recent Developments-Issuances of TLAC Eligible Senior Debt."